 [INSERT NARRATIVE HERE]

+Briefly describe the history of your program.

+What are the greatest successes in your program?

+What are the greatest challenges/obstacles that your program is facing?

+What initiatives is your program pursuing and what do you need to accomplish them?

-theStrategic Directions: provide a narrative to answer these prompts (if applicable)
+Strategic Directions: provide a narrative to answer these prompts (if applicable).
+Reference data where appropriate.

 STRATEGIC DIRECTIONS: Review the Annual Work Plan.
 Identify at least one metric within a strategic direction and indicate how your program has directly impacted it.
 What will your program do to continue this work in the future?

-EQUITY : Analyze the past three years of disaggregated equity data (such as race/ethnicity, gender, age) for your program.
+EQUITY AND INCLUSION: Analyze the past three years of disaggregated equity data (such as race/ethnicity, gender, age) for your program.

 What equity gaps exist in your departmental data?

 What strategies is your program using to close opportunity gaps and ensure that disproportionately impacted student populations are supported and successful in your program?
-What specific actions (INTERVENTIONS?) are you taking to implement change?
+What specific actions are you taking to implement change?
 If available, include departmental data to assess the impact of these actions.

 How have/will you incorporate equity and social justice into your curriculum/services?